Assign this task

 ADDITIONAL REQUIREMENT DETAIL

-- Server-to-Server Email: For domains sending or receiving email, TLS v1.1 or greater must be offered at the highest priority.
-However, when exchanging mail with out-of-zone domains earlier versions of TLS/SSL are permitted, including, as the lowest priority, defaulting to unencrypted email when it is not possible to provide encryption.
+- Server-to-Server Email: For domains sending or receiving email, TLS v1.2 or greater must be offered.
+Earlier versions of TLS/SSL are permitted, including defaulting to unencrypted email when it is not possible to provide encryption.

-- Other Services: TLS v1.1 or greater should be used and TLS v1.0 does not need to be disabled at this time.
+- Other Services: TLS v1.2 or greater must be implemented and TLS v1.0 must be disabled.

 - RFC 5746 must be implemented (preventing a known man-in-the-middle attack).